 - Improved sports performance

 With the popularity of creatine constantly increasing, many different forms of creatine have been produced; this can cause confusion amongst bodybuilders and fitness enthusiasts.
-Today’s article will break down the mechanisms and benefits of creatine, which may demonstrate why certain forms of Creatine are superior to others, helping you make an informed and educated decision on which to buy.
+Here we will break down the mechanisms and benefits of creatine, which may demonstrate why certain forms of creatine are superior to others, helping you make an informed and educated decision on which to buy.